Zach O'Brien (basketball)

-Zach O'Brien is an assistant coach for New York Liberty of the Women's National Basketball Association (WNBA).
+Zach O'Brien is an assistant coach for Los Angeles Sparks of the Women's National Basketball Association (WNBA).

 Early life and education

 O'Brien is from Schenectady, New York, where he attended Notre Dame-Bishop Gibbons High School.
 He played basketball at Saint Joseph's College of Maine where he scored more than 1,500 career points for the Monks, earning Great Northeast Athletic Conference All-First Team honors as a senior in 2011–12.
 He graduated in 2012.
 He subsequently played two years for Oxford Brookes University in England.

 Coaching career

 Prior to the Liberty, he was the Director of Player Development of the Phoenix Mercury.
 His professional coaching career began as a video coordinator for the Mercury (2019) and the Northern Arizona Suns (2019–2020) in the NBA G League.

+On December 3, 2025 he was announced as an assistant coach for the Los Angeles Sparks.